ian-r-rose/ian-r-rose.github.io/content/2015-11-06-ultraviolet-catastrophe.md

 We now need to list the parameters that are important for this problem.
 We already know several based upon the observations.
 First, we know that the frequency of the radiation $\nu$ plays a role.
-Second, we know that the temperature $T$ of the body in question must matter, since that is a large part of the motivation for this problem.
+Second, we know that the temperature $T$ of the body in question must matter, since the temperature dependence of the spectrum is one of our fundamental observations.
 And if temperature is important, Boltzmann's constant $k_B$ cannot be far behind, since that is statistical mechanics' bridge between temperature and energy.
 Finally, we are talking about heat transfer by the propagation of electromagnetic waves through space before